ycechungAI/SWE-agent/docs/faq.md

 > What can I do if my model doesn't support function calling?

-You can configure how to parse the model's response by choosing your `parse_function`.
+You can configure how to parse the model's response by choosing your `agent.tools.parse_function`.
-The default now is `function_calling`, but you can choose to `thought_action`.
+The default now is `function_calling`, but you can change it to `thought_action`.
 More information in the [reference](reference/parsers.md).
 There are also some config example in our [config folder](https://github.com/SWE-agent/SWE-agent/tree/main/config).